Tiamz01/Predicting-Credit-Card-Approvals/README.md

 - Data inspection: Checking for missing values, data types, and statistical properties.
 Missing values are imputed accordingly.

-- Preprocessing: Converting categorical features to dummy variables, splitting them into train and test sets, and feature scaling using pandas get_dummies method.
+- Preprocessing: Converting categorical features to dummy variables, splitting them into train and test sets, and feature scaling using the pandas get_dummies method.

 - Model Building: Fitting a Logistic Regression model on the training data.

 - Evaluation: Evaluating classifier performance using accuracy score and confusion matrix.

-- Tuning: Gridsearching over Logistic Regression hyperparameters like tol and max_iter to find best model.
+- Tuning: Gridsearching over Logistic Regression hyperparameters like tol and max_iter to find the best model.

 ## Results